SSoelvsten/adiar/docs/README.md

 | `report/`  | The *tex*t files for the blue paper |

-If the benchmarks seem promising and worth reporting, then the report will be reworked into one or more papers, which may also be placed in their respective folders.
+If the benchmarks seem promising and worth reporting, then the report will be reworked into one or more papers.

 ### Dependencies
 The main versions of all documents uses my preamble, which can be found [here](